 The Committee will consider director candidates recommended by shareholders, and will evaluate such individuals in the same manner as other candidates proposed to the Committee.
 All candidates must meet the legal, regulatory and exchange requirements applicable to members of the Board of Directors.
-Shareholders who wish to recommend individuals for consideration as director candidates for the 2017 Annual Meeting of Shareholders should notify the Committee no later than August 31, 2016 in order to allow time for their recommendations to be considered by the Committee.
+Shareholders who wish to recommend individuals for consideration as director candidates for the 2018 Annual Meeting of Shareholders should notify the Committee no later than August 31, 2017 in order to allow time for their recommendations to be considered by the Committee.
 Submissions are to be addressed to the Nominating and Corporate Governance Committee, c/o Alyson S. Barclay, Corporate Secretary, ESCO Technologies Inc., 9900A Clayton Road, St. Louis, MO 63124-1186, which submissions will then be forwarded to the Committee.
 The Committee is not obligated to nominate any such individual for election.

-The members of the Committee are Mr. Olivier, Mr. Solley (Chairman) and Mr. Trauscht.
+The members of the Nominating and Corporate Governance Committee are Mr. Olivier, Mr. Phillippy (since November 2016) and Mr. Solley (Chairman).
 Each member has been affirmatively determined to be an independent director as defined under the Company's Corporate Governance Guidelines and the applicable listing standards of the New York Stock Exchange.
-The Committee met four times in fiscal 2015.
+Mr. Trauscht also served on the Committee during fiscal 2016 and was affirmatively determined to be independent during his term of service.
+The Committee met four times in fiscal 2016.